 We arrived in the Cotswolds a week after flying back from The Maldives (which was incredible, by the way)!

-After a few days rest to get over our jet lag, catching up on Netflix and bright-eyed ‘wake ups’ at 3am, we were raring to experience a little piece of olde England.
+After a few days rest to get over our jet lag, catching up on Netflix and bright-eyed ‘wake ups’ at 3 am, we were raring to experience a little piece of old-England.

 Getting to the Cotswolds

-Although the Cotswolds looks rather rural, it has really great transport links by road or rail.
-It’s so convenient to visit, even for the day from cities such as; London, Bristol and Birmingham.
-Make your journey nice and simple by booking your train tickets ahead of time (this can also work out significantly cheaper too) – no one likes a scramble for a seat on a train, especially if you’re filled with gummy bears. 🙂
+Make your journey nice and simple by booking your train tickets ahead of time (this can also work out significantly cheaper too).
+After all, no one likes a scramble for a seat on a train!

 Stay in a stately home: The Wood Norton